 Prior to joining Leadiant, he was an executive director with a major accounting firm, providing consulting services in capital market transactions, acquisitions and audit.
 Mr. Izzi received a bachelor’s degree in economics from the Università degli Studi di Roma ‘La Sapienza’.

-Vice President, Pharmaceutical Products
+Vice President, Commercial Operations, Pharmaceutical Products

 Ms. Parsons is the Vice President, Pharmaceutical Products at Leadiant Biosciences, Inc. and is responsible for commercial operations, commercial planning, product management, sales and reimbursement for the company’s portfolio of rare disease therapies.